 The OSC has a \$52.0 million credit facility with a Schedule 1 financial institution to address any short-term cash deficiencies.
-The current credit facility will require renewed approval from the Ministry of Finance prior to June 30, 2016 for a subsequent two-year term.
+The OSC has received approval from the Ministry of Finance for a subsequent two-year term for the credit facility.